vimal-gayakwad/android_gvp_HAMS/README.md

 # androidHAMS
-this app is created for hostel attendance management system to take prayer attendance online
+This android Appliaction is developed for Gujrat Vidyapith Hostel Prayer Attendance to upgrade the old system to mobile application for fast,accurate,time saving purpose